zzxwill/odps/intl.en-US/Pricing/Billing.md

 Download Cost from Extranet/time = Downloaded Data Volume x Download Price
 ```

-The specific price is as follows:
+The price is as follows:

 |Item |Price|
 |:----|:----|